QuantestPy/quantestpy/doc/circuit_assert_equal_to_operator.md

 ## circuit.assert_equal_to_operator(circuit, operator_, from_right_to_left_for_qubit_ids=False, rtol=0, atol=1e-8, up_to_global_phase=False, matrix_norm_type=None, msg=None)

-Raises a QuantestPyAssertionError if the circuit, which is internally converted to an operator, is not equal to the operator up to desired tolerance.
+Raises a QuantestPyAssertionError if the circuit, which is internally converted to an operator, is not equal to the given operator up to desired tolerance.

 The test verifies that the following equation is element-wise true:
 ```py